The Air Handling Unit range from VORTICE

 This is achievable by installing fans that move fresh air into the space, while pushing out contaminated air that has a significant CO content.

 Natural ventilation may also be used to assist in diminishing CO levels.
-VORTICE offers a range of fans suitable for this purpose, as part of the Casals range of process fans.
+Vortice offers a range of fans suitable for this purpose, as part of the Casals range of process fans.
 These include fans located within the car park itself, or roof mounted with ducting to service the space.
 These fans are also able to double as smoke fans in the event of a fire.

 The Casals range can be used in conjunction with the CO-MASTER and CO-SENS accessories.